docker-hy/docker-hy.github.io/exercises.md

 Create a volume for the logs.txt so that when the application is shut down the logs are not destroyed.
 And when restarted it continues to write into the same logs.txt.

+Submit the Dockerfile and the command used.

 *Do not alter the code of the project*

 ### 1.7 ###

 <b style="color:firebrick;">This exercise is mandatory</b>

-Start both frontend-example and backend-example with correct ports exposed and configure the CMD with necessary information from README.
+Start both frontend-example and backend-example with correct ports exposed and configure the CMD or add ENV with necessary information from README.
 You know that the configuration is ready when the button for 1.7 of frontend-example responds.

 *Do not alter the code of either project*

+Submit the edited Dockerfiles and command used to run.

 ![]({{ "/images/exercises/back-and-front.png" | absolute_url }})